10 Top-Rated Tourist Attractions in Tomar & Easy Day Trips

 Soon afterwards, a church appeared, the Charola.
-Sometimes called the Rotunda in deference to its drum-like appearance, this is the Templars' oratory, a hallowed sanctuary that surrounds a gilded octagon of breathtaking beauty.
+Sometimes called the Rotunda, a reference to its drum-like appearance, this is the Templars' oratory, a hallowed sanctuary that surrounds a gilded octagon of breathtaking beauty.
 Pope Clement V suppressed the Order of the Knights Templar in 1314, but in Portugal, a canny King Dinis turned it into the Order of Christ, thus facilitating the construction of what would become the Convent of Christ.

-Igreja de São João Baptista
+2. Igreja de São João Baptista

-Many a tourist has had their photograph taken under its elegant Manueline portal, and the lofty aspect of the brick-stone clocktower with its octagonal spire is beautifully proportioned against the squat, mainly 17th-century townhouses that flank the square.
-Its cool, hushed interior is decorated with a number of 16th-century paintings including a finely detailed Last Supper by Gregório Lopes.
+Many a tourist has had their photograph taken under its elegant Manueline portal, and the lofty aspect of the brick-stone clocktower, with its octagonal spire, is beautifully proportioned against the squat, mainly 17th-century townhouses that flank the square.
+Its cool, hushed interior is decorated with a number of 16th-century paintings, including a finely detailed Last Supper by Gregório Lopes.

 Location: Praça da República, Tomar

-Museu dos Fósforos (Matchbox Museum)
+3. Museu dos Fósforos (Matchbox Museum)

 Address: Avenida General Bernardo Faria, Tomar

-Synagogue-Museu Luso-Hebraico de Abraham Zacuto
+4. Synagogue-Museu Luso-Hebraico de Abraham Zacuto

-One of the more unusual things to see and do in Tomar is to explore the town's cobblestone lanes and seek out the Jewish museum, named after a renowned 15th-century astronomer and mathematician.
-An added incentive is the fact that it's housed in one of Portugal's oldest synagogues.
-Built in 1430-60, it only served as a place of worship for three dozen years before King Manuel I banished all Jews who refused to convert to Christianity.
-Its drab, unprepossessing façade belies a serene interior that features a vaulted ceiling supported by four smooth, lanky columns and 12 pointed arches.
 The atmosphere is silent and meditative and allows the visitor to ponder the various exhibits related to Judaism that include ceramics and a number of medieval stone slabs engraved with Hebraic inscriptions, one of which is a blush-hued limestone tombstone from the Great Synagogue of Lisbon, dating from 1307 and bearing an engraved message of greeting.
-A recently excavated 15th-century mikvah, or ritual bath, has elevated the collection's status.

 Address: Rua Dr Joaquim Jacinto, Tomar

-Núcleo de Art Contemporânea
+5. Núcleo de Arte Contemporânea

 The earliest canvas dates from 1932, and aficionados of Portuguese modern art will recognize artists like expressionists Mário Eloy and António Pedro, among other names from the period.
 The bequest also includes examples of drawing, photography, and sculpture arranged chronologically up to 1970.

 Address: Rua Gil Avô, Tomar

-Igreja de Santa Maria do Olival
+6. Igreja de Santa Maria do Olival

 Restored several times over the centuries, Santa Maria do Olival became the church mother for mariners in the Age of Discovery, during the 1500s, with telltale flourishes of Manueline architecture reinforcing the timeline.
-The church is situated on the east side of the River Nabão, Look for its distinctive three-story bell tower, which stands separately from the building.
+The church is situated on the east side of the River Nabão.
+Look for its distinctive three-story bell tower, which stands separately from the building.